stigdreyer/crp-api-demo/README.md

 var trials = 1000000;
 ```

 Second, feel free to add your own riddle calculations to the `lib` folder.
-Currently there is no other way to change the console log apart from the `index.js` file.
+Currently there is no other way to change the console log apart from doing it manually the `index.js` file.

 ## The riddle